 I'm also looking for one or two beta's for this MS if anyone is interested.
 Someone who reads chick lit/women's fiction.
 I don't need line edits, I need thoughts on characters and pacing mostly and I'll read your MS in return. :)

+What do I love today?
+Goals!
 What do I love about them?
+Accomplishing them!

 Okay, that sounded like the worst cheer ever.